MyCryptoCoins/Helium/doc/build-unix.md

-Take the following steps to build (no UPnP support): cd ${OCTANE_DIR}/src make -f makefile.unix USE_UPNP= strip SatoriCoind
+Take the following steps to build (no UPnP support): cd ${OCTANE_DIR}/src make -f makefile.unix USE_UPNP= strip HeliumCoind

 ## Notes

-The release is built with GCC and then "strip SatoriCoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip HeliumCoind" to strip the debug symbols, which reduces the executable size by about 90%.